 Everest Base Camp – Cho-La Pass – Gokyo Trek in September

-You will be trekking to three different trekking points in this trek.
-The Everest Base Camp at 5380m, Cho-La Pass at 5420m and Gokyo valley at 4750m.
+You will be trekking to three different points in this trek: the Everest Base Camp at 5380m, the Cho-La Pass at 5420m, and the Gokyo valley at 4750m.

 You can also witness the amazing Tyangboche monastery on this trip.
-This magnificent monastery lies between the panoramic view of the mountain range.
+This magnificent monastery lies amidst the panoramic view of the mountain range.

 You will also get to hike the infamous Kala Pathar, at 5545 meters, which is the highest point of this trek.